 Our revenue to date has been generated primarily through license, research and development collaborative agreements with various collaboration partners.
 We have not generated any revenue from commercial product sales.
 In the future, we may generate revenue from a combination of our own product sales, if regulatory approval is received, and payments in connection with our current or future collaborative partnerships, including license fees, other upfront payments, milestone payments, royalties and payments for drug product and/or drug substance.
-We expect that any revenue we generate will fluctuate in future periods as a result of, among other factors: whether we receive regulatory approval for tenapanor for the control of serum phosphorus in CDK patients on dialysis, and if such approval is received, the timing of such approval and the extent to which we are successful in our efforts to commercialize tenapanor for such indication; the timing and progress of goods and services provided pursuant to our current or future collaborative partnerships; our or our collaborators' achievement of preclinical, clinical, regulatory or commercialization milestones, to the extent achieved; the timing and amount of any payments to us relating to the aforementioned milestones; and the extent to which any of our product candidates are approved and successfully commercialized by a collaboration partner.
+We expect that any revenue we generate will fluctuate in future periods as a result of, among other factors: the extent to which we are successful in our efforts to commercialize tenapanor for such indication; the timing and progress of goods and services provided pursuant to our current or future collaborative partnerships; our or our collaborators' achievement of preclinical, regulatory or commercialization milestones, to the extent achieved; the timing and amount of any payments to us relating to the aforementioned milestones; and the extent to which any of our product candidates are approved and successfully commercialized by a collaboration partner.
 If our current collaboration partners or any future collaboration partners fail to obtain regulatory approval for tenapanor, our ability to generate future revenue from our product sales or from our collaborative arrangements, and our results of operations and financial position, would be materially and adversely affected.
 Our past revenue performance is not necessarily indicative of results to be expected in future periods.